amperity/amperity-docs/amperity_reference/source/uid2.rst

           :alt: Data providers and UID2
           :align: left
           :class: no-scaled-link
-     - Data providers can use UID2 to enable the use of |ext_uid2_third_party|.
+     - Data providers can use UID2 to enable the use of `third-party data <https://unifiedid.com/docs/overviews/overview-data-providers#workflow-for-data-providers>`__ |ext_link|.
 This approach to advertising can reduce identity fragmentation and connect third-party data to a more durable, omnichannel, cross-device identifier.

 .. uid2-workflows-end